domkm/graphql-best-practices/README.md

 ### Local State Management

-For non-transient local state, apply local extensions to the schema via the chosen client library.
+For non-component state, apply local extensions to the schema via the chosen client library.
+This enables the use of GraphQL for reading and writing virtually all local data, like routing, authentication, network connectivity, etc.

 For more information, see [Relay](https://relay.dev/docs/en/local-state-management) or [Apollo](https://www.apollographql.com/docs/react/data/local-state/) documentation.

 ## Optimization